jeremiah-k/matrix-biblebot/README.md

 ## Running as a Service

-For production use, install as a systemd service:
+For production use on Linux, install as a systemd user service:

 ```bash
 biblebot service install